nuxt-hub/core/docs/content/1.docs/2.features/browser/index.md

 description: Control and interact with a headless browser instance in your Nuxt application using Puppeteer.
 ---

+NuxtHub's Browser Rendering uses [Puppeteer](https://pptr.dev/) to control a headless browser instance inside your Nuxt application.
+It uses Cloudflare's [Browser Rendering](https://developers.cloudflare.com/browser-rendering/), which works inside Cloudflare workers to provide browser automation capabilities.

+## Use Cases

+Some use cases for using a headless browser like Puppeteer in your Nuxt application include:

+- Taking screenshots of pages
+- Converting a page to a PDF
+- Testing web applications
+- Gathering page load performance metrics
+- Crawling web pages for information retrieval (extract metadata)

 ## Getting Started

 Enable browser rendering in your Nuxt project by enabling the `hub.browser` option: